reach4help/reach4help/README.md

 We’re part of [Helpful Engineering](https://www.helpfulengineering.org/), a collective of volunteers who have congregated to come up with solutions in the COVID-19 Coronavirus Pandemic, without any commercial goals.

+# Project Status
+Right now we’re in the very early stages of project development, but moving very rapidly!
+We’re currently assembling [teams](https://github.com/covidaidapp/info#project-team), speaking to organizations to assess needs, designing app workflows, and building the initial MVP.

+If you’d like to help and join one of our [teams](https://github.com/covidaidapp/info#project-team), please take a look at the [instructions for getting involved](https://github.com/covidaidapp/info#get-involved).

 ## Preparing the repository

 We use Yarn workspaces to manage this repository,